Ostrzeżenie: *Prywatność dla tego produktu do nabycia osobno

 And when we say a number, we don’t exactly know how many third parties because Amazon doesn’t share that information.
 We must assume it’s a lot of third parties because they say they can share your data with everyone from all the companies they use to provide third party services.
 That means the companies that do things like help them with marketing, manage credit risk, analyze data, send mail and email, and more.
 Then there’s the third parties that offer services, products, apps, and Alexa skills through Amazon Services.
 And then there’s the business affiliates and other companies Amazon buys that could get access to your data too.
 Given that Amazon is a vast empire -- think Ring, Blink, Eero, Whole Foods, and beyond -- that’s potentially a lot of places your data could end up.

 Let’s talk for a minute about Alexa itself.
-Amazon’s helpful artificial intelligence that’s built into everything from your Echo Dot smart speaker to your headphones to your fitness tracker comes with its own set of questions and concerns.
+Amazon’s AI that’s built into everything from your Echo Buds to your smart speaker, to your remote control comes with its own set of questions and concerns.
 Amazon does make it possible to automatically delete voice recordings immediately after they are processed.
 That's a nice feature after the controversy around human reviewers listening in to Alexa voice recordings.
 However, Amazon says when you delete your voice recordings, they still can keep data of the interactions those recordings triggered.
 So, if you buy a pregnancy test through Amazon Alexa, Amazon won't forget you bought that pregnancy test just because you ask them to delete the voice recording of that purchase.
 That record of the purchase is data they have on you going forward and may use to target you with ads for more stuff.